jyrienstra/movie_finder/README.md

 # movie_finder
-A simple movie finder using React
+A simple movie finder using React.
+Using the OMDb API http://www.omdbapi.com/